loveencounterflow/coffeenode-chr/README.md

 zeros when shorter than four digits; otherwise, it consists of five or six digits as needed.
 For example, `ਵ` is represented as `U+0A35`.

-## Proprietary Formats
+### Friendly NCRs

-When having to reference and identify characters, i personally like to write out the codepoint in a fashion that is both somewhat less 'formal' than NCRs and somewhat more readable, flexible and informative than UCRs; i call this format FNCR for Friendly Numeric Characer Representation.
+When having to reference and identify characters in explanatory texts, i personally like to write out the codepoint in a fashion that is both somewhat less 'formal' than NCRs and somewhat more readable, flexible and informative than UCRs; i call this format FNCR for Friendly Numeric Characer Representation.
 It is mainly intended for use in publications such as character references, where a notice should be made for the reader how to decode the constituent parts of the notation.

 The general format of an FNCR is as follows: first, the character set is indicated by a short string of letters, `u` being reserved for Unicode; this part is called the Character Set siGil (CSG).
 Then, the